reality/synonym_expansion_validation/README.md

 *generate_random_sample.groovy*.
 They will be printed to stdout, and you can save them to a file - for example, *validation.csv*.
 These will have to be manually validated, by you or a friend.
-However, the selection of labels we used to validate, along with their validations, are available in *manual_validation.tsv*.
+However, the selection of labels we used to validate, along with their validations, are available in *manual/validation.tsv* and *manual/marked_validation.tsv* along with *manual/count.groovy*, which will generate the performance metrics.

 ## Cardiovascular Annotation Evaluation